 Hudson River Park’s Ask a Scientist returns with Secret Science Club!

-Secret Science Club flows into Hudson River Park’s Wetlab on beautiful Pier 40 to explore mysterious marine animals living in our waters.
+Secret Science Club flows into Hudson River Park’s Discovery Tank on beautiful Pier 57 for this event.

-Laugh and learn from local STEM experts during Ask a Scientist.
 This event invites participants to explore a fascinating science topic and engage in a live Q&A session with the experts.
-Hudson River Park is teaming up with Secret Science Club and Nerd Nite again to offer this special series of informative and entertaining events.
+Hudson River Park is teaming up with local partners to offer this special series of informative and entertaining events.
 Invite your friends to an evening of science fun and ask the scientists your burning questions.

 Registration includes a selection of complementary beverages including beer and soft drinks.

 Learn more about your presenters at this edition of Ask a Scientist:

 Shannon Curley is a bird biologist and postdoctoral fellow at the Cornell Lab of Ornithology, where she studies bird migration using weather surveillance radar to understand how migration patterns change over time and differ between seasons.
 She works with the lab’s BirdCast team, which studies the mass night-time migrations of birds across North America—and makes the data available to the public via stunning visualizations, presenting live and historic bird movements, as well as the birds likely to be found in your area.
 Previously she has researched the wildlife returning to Fresh Kills Park (once the city’s landfill) as it’s been reconstructed as a green space, as well as the heron species that secretively nest on islands around New York Harbor.
 She and her work have been featured in the Associated Press and on CNN.